shwethakalesh2007-create/Emoji-concert/README.md

 ### 🎶 What it does

-* 🎲 Creates a random song
+* 🎲 You can select what style u wanna hear
 * 🎵 Each emoji has its own sound
 * 🔊 Plays the song automatically
 * 🔄 Get a different song every time